webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ;email: Each server uses ''localhost'' as their email server gateway, but the local email server then uses a specialized VM only for sending emails
 ;memcached (still in evaluation): Each application server (i.e. a server that runs a web application backend technology such as ''PHP'' or ''Python'') acts as if ''Memcached'' is local, but in fact a service called ''Nutcracker'' (a.k.a.
 TwEmProxy) is configured to talk to more than one Memcached servers serving the purpose of keeping a local copy of the data.
 ;secrets, passwords ("accounts" pillars): Are stored in a separate set of (salt) pillars in ''/srv/private/pillar/accounts/production.sls'' and (will be) hosted in a private Git repository at W3C.
 In there, we keep all API secrets, tokens, and passwords we need.
 Every configuration and services pulls information from there.
-To adjust, edit and commit the file then run a "highstate".  (staging is at  '''/srv/private/pillars/accounts/staging.sls'')
+To adjust, edit and commit the file then run a "highstate".  (staging is at  '''/srv/private/pillar/accounts/staging.sls'')
 ;Deployment sensible variables... ("infra" pillars): Are stored in a centralized (salt) pillars in ''/srv/pillar/infra/production.sls''.
 In there, we list private IP addresses of database servers, ElasticSearch, etc. Every configuration file and states relies on it.
 To adjust, edit and commit the file, then run a "highstate". (staging is at  '''/srv/private/pillars/accounts/staging.sls'')
+;ssh access: The only way to work on any is to pass through the salt master as a "jump box", see [[WPD:Infrastructure/architecture/Base_configuration_of_a_VM#Accessing_a_VM_using_SSH|Accessing a VM using SSH]]
+;which level a VM is in?:The "level" grain exists to tell which configuration file to use in both ''/srv/pillar/infra/$level.sls'' AND in ''/srv/private/pillars/accounts/$level.sls''.
+To get which level, you can ask from the terminal <code>salt \* grains.get level</code>.
+Refer to
+;which

 === Lessons learned ===